 Important societal issues require to solve problems of increasing complexity in mechanical and process engineering.
 A key vector of progress relies on multi-scale and multi-physics approaches.

-The aim of this summer school is to make an overview of the different approaches, numerical and experimental techniques allowing to tackle this complexity.
+The aim of this winter school is to make an overview of the different approaches, numerical and experimental techniques allowing to tackle this complexity.

 All the courses will be illustrated through various up-to-date examples.
-Two entire days will be dedicated to practical excercises on « high tech demonstrators » based on the most recent techniques and methods developed by partner laboratories of Tec21 (see details about our demonstrators here).
+Two entire days will be dedicated to practical excercises on « high tech demonstrators » based on the most recent techniques and methods developed by partner laboratories of Tec 21.

-The last day will be dedicated to the particular question of instabilities in fluid and solid mechanics.
+The last day will be dedicated to the particular question of waves in fluids and solids.

 For PhD students, a certificate of attendance will be delivered on demand for any administrative purpose.